SailNav. Search

 Note on Alarm Volume

 Important!
-For the alarms to sound, two conditions must be met: the application's alarm volume (configured in Settings) must be enabled, and your device's media volume must also be at an audible level.
+For alarms to sound, two conditions must be met: the app's alarm volume (configured in the Alarm Manager or Settings) must be high, and your device's media volume must also be at an audible level.

 Open Instruments